 5Practice taking on the haters!

 Many of the groups that work against online hate speech and marginalization offer free online courses during which people can practice responding and try out new strategies in a safe space.
-Examples include #ichbinhier, der Amadeu Antonio Stiftung oder bei LOVE-Storm.
+These can be found, e.g., at #ichbinhier, the Amadeu Antonio Foundation or at LOVE-Storm.